 Deployment can be a stressful time for families, especially young children.
-During deployment many changes are taking place within the family.
-Young children may not be able to fully understand these changes.
-Many times young children are unable to fully process what a deployment means and why their service member is gone.
+During deployment, many changes are taking place within the family and young children may not be able to fully understand them.
+Many times, young children are unable to fully process what a deployment means and why their service member is gone.
 A great way to help explain deployment and give young children an idea of what to expect can be to use children’s books.

+According to Reading is Fundamental, reading aloud to children has many benefits.
+Reading together creates opportunities for talking and important discussions, helps children learn how to think and introduces them to new ideas, supports critical language development and lets children use their imagination.
 Children’s books provide a way for parents, caregivers and young children to learn about deployment and the many changes that happen during a deployment.
-By reading about other military families, children and situations, children will be able to recognize that they are not alone and that other families are having experiences and feelings they can relate to.
+By reading about other military families, children and situations, children will be able to recognize they are not alone and that other families are having experiences and feelings that are similar to their own.
 Books also offer an opportunity for parents and caregivers to connect with their young child one-on-one and provide a special time to talk about how the family will adjust to the upcoming changes.

 - Have each family member choose their own color of string to keep with them.
 Talk about how even though the service member will be far apart, they will always be connected by their invisible string.
 Their physical string can be kept in their pocket to remind them they are connected to their service member.
 Do this for each family member and your service member.

 - Use a map and small pictures of family members to show where everyone lives (near or far).
 You can also add where the service member is going to be located during their deployment.
 Use pieces of string to connect all the family members together.
 Display the map on a wall where all family members can see it so they are reminded of how they are all connected by their invisible string.
 For your service member, take a photo of the map and send it with them to keep during their deployment.